kyma-project/test-infra/development/tools/cmd/dnscleaner/README.md

-# IP release
+# DNS Cleaner

 ## Overview

-This command finds and removes ips created by the `kyma-gke-long-lasting` job in a Google Cloud Platform (GCP) project.
+This command finds and removes DNS entries created by the `kyma-gke-long-lasting` job in a Google Cloud Platform (GCP) project.

 The `kyma-gke-long-lasting` job creates a GKE cluster to install and test Kyma.